Elastigirl: Voice

-Hunter opted to not ask Bird about a sequel, preferring to allow any potential follow-ups to be "an organic, intrinsic desire from the creator".
+Hunter opted to not ask Bird about a sequel, preferring any potential follow-ups to be conceived organically.
 She had first learned about the project when Bird's Tomorrowland (2015) was being released, and confirmed she would start recording for the sequel within a month of March 2016.
 Hunter described working on the sequel as more fun than the first film, as she was more familiar and comfortable with Bird's filmmaking process and Helen's character development, despite knowing little about the story itself.
 She attributed the cast and crew's willingness to return to Bird's genuine interest in crafting an authentic storyline for Helen.
 Bird revealed few details, initially only telling Hunter that Helen would be returning to work while Bob remains home with the children.
 However, she did not realize how much more substantial her role was until six months into recording Incredibles 2.
 In total, she recorded on-and-off for approximately one-and-a-half years.
 For the sequel, she only read scenes her character appears in, thus roughly half of the film remained a secret to her until she watched the completed version.
 Because the actors only recorded opposite Bird instead of each other, Hunter did not meet co-star Craig T. Nelson, voice of Bob, until approximately a year before Incredibles 2 was released.

 Hunter had become a mother herself in-between The Incredibles and Incredibles 2.
 Having played mothers since the beginning of her career, she maintains that the role had never felt foreign due to her active imagination.
 She found it refreshing to see Elastigirl explore a persona beyond motherhood and domesticity, and noted that the character subverts the types of roles actresses her age are typically offered, particularly in live-action.
 Helen remained Hunter's only voice acting credit until her 2019 guest role on Bless the Harts.